laurenswart/react-thinking/README.md

 # View this project online

 This project has been deployed on heroku.
-Visit it at https://react-thinking.herokuapp.com/
+Check it out here ->  https://react-thinking.herokuapp.com/

 # Getting Started with Create React App